anitdevrim/CatchTheShrek/README.md

-# Shrek IOS game developed by Anıt Devrim AKDENİZ
+# Catch the Shrek IOS game developed by Anıt Devrim AKDENİZ
 # Written with Swift